pkshreeman/100DaysOfCode/log.md

 #### Day 44: July 14, 2017 Friday
 Learning more about UI for phone vs computer...and fixed database for missing reps.

+#### Day 45: July 15, 2017 Saturday
+As I work to transform the django workout app to be userfriendly, native select options are out, and figuring out ways to make it easy to select by using buttons instead.
+It was interesting to see how different the setup is.

+#### Day 46: July 19, 2017 Wednesday
+It has been rough last few days.
+I did inquire on stackoverflow in regards how to resolve the difference with click event.
+It seems like radio buttons does not function exactly same as 'normal' buttons does.
+Thinking about redesigning the site to be more app-like.

+#### Day 47: July 20, 2017 Thursday
+Implmeneting a new way of interactivity with javascript.
+Possible to transfer to python, but uncertain if it is possible at this point.